jcborders/borders_site/content/author/admin/_index.md

 +++

 I am a doctoral student in the [Laboratory for the Study of Upper Airway Dysfunction] (https://www.tc.columbia.edu/uadlab/) at Columbia University.
 My research interests include the rehabilitation of swallowing and cough dysfunction.
-As a clinically trained speech pathologist, I'm also interested in the translation of research into clinical practice.
+As a clinically trained speech pathologist, I am also interested in the translation of research into clinical practice.